jmcoholich/jmcoholich.github.io/content/post/FoundationPose/index.md

 Here is another example from the side camera view (145th frame):
 {{< figure src="temporal_consistency_scores_2.jpg" title="Bounding box proposals and temporal consistency scores for prompt \"red cube\" from Grounding DINO, with many bounding box proposals" >}}

-Below are the segmentations for the same demo obtained with the temporal-consistency scoring function.
+Below are the segmentations for the same demo, but processed with the temporal-consistency scoring function.
 {{< youtube i0zaNuNY9RM >}}
 Clearly, the tracking is much better now.
-Watching the top right view again and observe that the red block is segmented correctly the entire video, even during manipulation and stacking.
+Observe that the red block in Cam 0 (top right) is now segmented correctly even during manipulation and stacking.
 However, there are still some small errors.
-For example, for cam 0 "Franka robot arm", the block is segmented instead of the robot (the tip of the gripper).
-This will be addressed in the next section.
+For example, at the start in the Cam 0 "Franka robot arm" view, the green block is segmented instead of the robot.
+This will be addressed in the next section with the addition of labels.

-Below is the video of the FoundationPose results where every frame is conditioned on the improved, temporally-consistency segmentations from LangSAM.
+Below are the FoundationPose results where every frame is conditioned on the improved, temporally-consistency segmentations from LangSAM.

 {{< youtube NemeM3IC1gU >}}

 Now, the model is able to track each block throughout the demo.

 You may also notice that the coordinate systems for each box are now aligned, in contrast to the first FoundationPose video.
-I realized that since cubes have many axes of symmetry, the icosphere of pose initializations lead to random cube orientations.
-I reduced the number of initial guesses to a single identity matrix which results in consistent cube pose estimates and a ~150% speedup of FoundationPose.
+I realized that since cubes have many axes of symmetry, the icosphere of pose initializations leads to random output orientations.
+I reduced the number of initial rotation guesses to a single identity matrix which results in consistent cube pose estimates and a ~150% speedup of FoundationPose.

 # FoundationPose + Labels

-Occasionally, LangSAM segmentations are wrong even for the first frame, meaning the temporal consistency score only enforces an incorrect object segmentation.
+Occasionally, even the first-frame LangSAM segmentation is wrong, so temporal consistency can end up reinforcing an incorrect mask.
 Additionally, sometimes the objects are occluded completely or leave the image entirely, making tracking impossible.
 Since we were shooting for a deadline and needed results quickly, I decided to manually add some labels to our collection of 60 demonstrations.
-With the help of ChatGPT, I wrote a labeling pipeline to step through each video and provide labels for object bounding boxes and "stop tracking" for select frames in the video.
+With the help of ChatGPT, I wrote a labeling pipeline to step through each video and provide labels for object bounding boxes and "stop tracking" at select frames.

 <!-- Here are the segmentations for cups with labels.
 They results are the same, except now blah blah blah. -->

 Here are the segmentations for the same stack-blocks demo again.
-Now, the cam 0 "Franka robot arm" segmentation is correct, even in the first frame.
+Now, the Cam 0 "Franka robot arm" segmentation is correct, even in the first frame.

 {{< youtube TDYzbGJ2REg >}}

-### Stack Cups and Stack Plates Tasks
+### Stack-Cups and Stack-Plates Tasks

 With the stack-blocks task working, I ran the pipeline on two new tasks -- stack-cups and stack-plates.

 Here is FoundationPose on stack-plates without temporal consistency and labels:

 {{< youtube rUjEtP8KPmw >}}
-Tracking of the plates fails when they are lifted out of the scene and when they occlude each other on the rack.
+Tracking of the plates fails when they are lifted out of the scene or occlude each other on the rack.

 Here are the results after adding temporal consistency and labels:

 {{< youtube ilF_YeErRAM >}}
-The labels that tell FoundationPose when to stop and reinitialize tracking significantly improves the pose estimates.
+The labels that tell FoundationPose when to stop and reinitialize tracking significantly improve the pose estimates.

 <!-- And for the two other tasks: